thuml/Timer-XL/README.md

 ### Long-Context Benchmark

-We establish challenging benchmarks with yearly contexts based on [ECMWF Reanalysis v5 (ERA5)](https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5).
+We establish new forecasting benchmarks with yearly contexts and correlated variables based on [ECMWF Reanalysis v5 (ERA5)](https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5) for the advancement of this field:

 * **ERA5-S (Univariate)**: Three-hour frequency atmospheric dataset spanning 40 years from ERA5, encompassing 116880 time points.

 * **ERA5-MS (Multivariate)**: A collection of multi-station ERA5-S datasets to provides partial observations governed by the spatio–temporal weather system.

-* **ERA5-Large (Pretrain)**: A large collection that evenly covers meteorological 4920 worldwide stations, aiming to build a domain-specific large model.
+* **ERA5-Large (Pretrain)**: A larger collection that evenly covers meteorological 4920 worldwide stations, aiming to build a domain-specific large model.

 The well-processed datasets and dataloaders will be released soon.